-We invite you to Cédric’s Room, a small room in the back of our home, which houses an immersive installation that combines sound by Hong Kong-based artist Cédric Maridet with video material, documenting stories of artists from Hong Kong and Thailand.
+We invite you to Cédric’s Room, a small room in the back of our home, which houses an immersive installation that combines a soundscape by Hong Kong-based artist Cédric Maridet with video material, documenting stories of artists from Hong Kong and Thailand.
 Leung Chi Wo Warren, I-na Phuyuthanon, Yim Sui Fong, Mit Jai Inn, Samson Young, Him Lo, Piyarat Piyapongwiwat, Law Yuk-mui, Arin Rungjang, Chulayarnnon Siriphol, and wen yau share their experiences with the international art world system.
 By bringing together their views, we aim to contribute to the current urgent discussion on the possibilities and challenges for organising international connections that benefit the ‘local’ art infrastructure and restrict instrumentalised art practices.

 If we are to believe the hype, the dawn of Thai contemporary art is near.
 Soon, Bangkok will be ‘on the international art map’ and become ‘the next world-class art destination’.
 As if repeating such mantras automatically makes them true.
 And while Thailand’s ascent into the international art world league apparently is on the cusp of happening, it never becomes quite clear what exactly ensues when the world comes crashing in, and who benefits when this happens.